Mizithropita (Ricotta Cheesecake) from Kefalonia

 There is one dessert that reminds me of yiayia Anneta, whose kitchen I grew up in.
 While she made multiple types of traditional desserts that I associate with her, this one in particular no one else that I knew made.
 It is a ricotta based cheescake that is a regional sepcialty to Kefalonia, where we are from.
-It can easily be made keto if you only you switch out your sweetener.
-If you are paleo, feel free to use honey.
-I opted for monk fruit, but I serve it with a tiny drizzle of honey, as would be traditionally Greek.
+It is one of the desserts that she would traditionally make for Easter.

 Yiayia Anneta, photographed in Kefalonia before immigrating to the United States.